 The numbers are staggering: 320,000 recorded homeless.
 More than 4,000 people sleeping rough each night.
 But you don’t need statistics, if you live in London, to see that rough sleeping has doubled since 2010.
 You just need to walk five minutes down a busy street.

-The potential of Change Please is enormous: the average Londoner treats themselves to two cups of coffee every single day, and by 2020 the number of UK coffee outlets is set to hit 21,000.
+The potential of Change Please is enormous: the average Londoner drinks two cups of coffee every single day.
 Yet Change Please is powerless without clients, customers and partners like Borough Market, who champion not just the social aspect of the business, but the quality of their coffee.
 “Being somewhere like Borough Market is so important, because it’s all about quality and provenance here.
 You can’t sell here without a minimum standard.”